Share

 If Sam and Josh buy an identical property in Christchurch, they’ll likely pay a similar premium.

-If they buy in Wellington, the cost of their house insurance might be $1,000 more.
+If they buy in Wellington, the house insurance cost might be $1,000 more.
 So, you’re looking at $3300 a year.

 Simon Yarrell says people expect Auckland to be the cheapest.
 And they certainly don’t expect Wellington to be so much more expensive.